All other things but a necessity?

 Additionally, students who actually carried some courses over to their next level should be considered.
 Most times the ‘Carry over’ course lecture might be clashing with the new course s/he is to do, in this situation, what is such person expected to do?
 If the threat is even much, the person may consider having to ‘buy his or her way through’.

 In line with this, most people (even students) are not always privileged to get all the necessities of life.
-Amongst students, we’d see those who don’t have smart phones and some that do, don’t always have access (as ‘there’s no money to get data’) to the internet, social media handle and even their class group where most of the lecture update are disseminated.
+Amongst students, we’d see those who don’t have smart phones and some that do, don’t always have access (as ‘there’s no money to get data’) to the internet, social media handle and even their class group where most of the lecture updates are disseminated.
 Sadly, many of such students fall victim of getting to miss lecture, test, even exam at times and other vital information.
 Therefore, the school authority should ensure it works on fixing a constant lecture time table for the students in order to promote the policy.

 Before going home to take off my gown and wig, I would want to ask my opposing counsel what the aim of this policy really is.
 Is it to enhance the academic performance of the students (when students can actually study on their own and perform excellently well)?
 Or just to ensure students come to school regularly?
 If any, I would then say, the policy is nothing but a basket empty of an item called NECESSITY!